drshahizan/HPDP/assignment/submission/ass1/sheemart/case_study1a/readme.md

 - The reason behind this formula is to find the percentage of of column TM within two decimal places.
 - Press **Ctrl + D** to fills and overwrites a cell(s) with the contents of the cell above it in a column.

+- These instructions guide the user to create a new column called Percentage and calculate percentages based on the values in column O. The formula multiplies the value in cell O2 by 10 and rounds the result to two decimal places, effectively providing the percentage representation.

   -------

  #### vi.
 Based on Table 3, assist a grade, Column Q is for grade, and column R is for status.